pigfall/crafting-demo-solutions/apps/aws-notebook/samples/ecs/fargate/vpn/README.md

 # Scripts to quicky deploy a aws-notebook  development environment
-This will create a AWS ECS cluster and a aws-notebook sandbox app by some commands
+This will create a AWS ECS cluster and a aws-notebook sandbox app by some commands.

+The only thing you need to prepare is a image for your ecs service.
+You should build it from this [dockerfile](https://github.com/crafting-demo/solutions/blob/master/apps/aws-notebook/image/Dockerfile) and push it to your aws container registry

 ## Usage
 ```bash